dealertrack/djangorest-alchemy/README.md

 Examples
 --------

-The examples folder demonstrates a real-worl example using Cars and Parts as the object models.
+The examples folder demonstrates a real-world example using Cars and Parts as the object models.

 Run the following command just as you would normally run a Django project: